-Bark lets you manage what your kid can access on their device and when — whether that means no social media after bedtime., no YouTube during school hours, or something else entirely.
+Bark lets you manage what your child can access on their device and when — whether that means no social media after bedtime, no YouTube during school hours, or something else entirely.

-🟩 School time: Limit what can be accessed during the school day.
-Customize the apps/sites they need for school or homework, like Zoom or Google Workspace.
+🟩 School time: Restrict access during the school day, while still allowing apps they need like Zoom or Google Workspace.

-🟦 Any other time (Default rules): The default rules when other routines aren't scheduled.
+🟦 Any other time (Default rules): The rules that apply whenever no other routine is scheduled.

 How to schedule routines